Quick reference guide

 Exposure Set the guide camera exposure time.
 Typical set between 3 and 4 seconds.

 Binning Binning of the guide camera pixels.
 In most cases binning set at two works best.

 Gain Camera gain.
+Set high enough for the short exposure used for guiding.
 See you camera manual.

 Gamma Stretch factor for your guide camera view.
 Set this slider in the middle.
 For more stretching move the slider to the right.